High-quality analyses

 All of the work carried out is summarized in a complete report transferred to our client/partner and explained during a video conference.
 This exchange makes it possible to explain the chosen methodological approaches and their results as well as to ensure that our client/partner has the best understanding of their data.

 Statistical analysis results are also available in the WikiBioPath web interface which provides our clients/partners a set of visualisation and analysis tools which enables them to continue the exploration of their data.
-They can easily generate new volcano plots, heat maps, PCA and enrichment analyses on gene selections.
+They can easily visualise their volcano plots and generate new heat maps, PCA and enrichment analyses on gene selections.

 Our publications in Omics Data Analysis